Sonic Automotive (NYSE:SAH) Announces Quarterly Earnings Results

 Institutional Trading of Sonic Automotive

-Several large investors have recently added to or reduced their stakes in SAH.
-Vanguard Group Inc. lifted its stake in shares of Sonic Automotive by 1.5% in the 1st quarter.
-Vanguard Group Inc. now owns 2,312,003 shares of the company’s stock valued at $98,283,000 after purchasing an additional 33,306 shares during the period.
-Hotchkis & Wiley Capital Management LLC raised its holdings in Sonic Automotive by 0.6% in the first quarter.
-Hotchkis & Wiley Capital Management LLC now owns 894,630 shares of the company’s stock worth $48,614,000 after buying an additional 5,294 shares during the last quarter.
-State Street Corp lifted its stake in shares of Sonic Automotive by 2.1% in the second quarter.
-State Street Corp now owns 867,884 shares of the company’s stock worth $32,001,000 after buying an additional 17,772 shares in the last quarter.
-Balyasny Asset Management LLC boosted its stake in Sonic Automotive by 411.5% during the 3rd quarter.
-Balyasny Asset Management LLC now owns 633,755 shares of the company’s stock valued at $27,442,000 after purchasing an additional 509,855 shares during the last quarter.
-Finally, Macquarie Group Ltd. boosted its position in shares of Sonic Automotive by 2.3% during the first quarter.
-Macquarie Group Ltd. now owns 578,674 shares of the company’s stock valued at $31,445,000 after buying an additional 13,092 shares during the last quarter.
-Institutional investors own 48.58% of the company’s stock.
+Large investors have recently bought and sold shares of the business.
+Teachers Retirement System of The State of Kentucky lifted its stake in shares of Sonic Automotive by 5.7% in the 2nd quarter.
+Teachers Retirement System of The State of Kentucky now owns 6,014 shares of the company’s stock valued at $286,000 after purchasing an additional 324 shares during the period.
+Walleye Capital LLC acquired a new stake in Sonic Automotive during the second quarter worth approximately $743,000.
+Goldman Sachs Group Inc. increased its holdings in Sonic Automotive by 29.8% in the second quarter.
+Goldman Sachs Group Inc. now owns 564,489 shares of the company’s stock worth $26,909,000 after purchasing an additional 129,505 shares in the last quarter.
+Point72 Middle East FZE lifted its stake in Sonic Automotive by 18.7% in the second quarter.
+Point72 Middle East FZE now owns 4,802 shares of the company’s stock valued at $229,000 after buying an additional 756 shares during the period.
+Finally, Quadrature Capital Ltd boosted its holdings in shares of Sonic Automotive by 273.9% during the 2nd quarter.
+Quadrature Capital Ltd now owns 40,775 shares of the company’s stock worth $1,944,000 after buying an additional 29,871 shares in the last quarter.
+48.58% of the stock is currently owned by institutional investors and hedge funds.

-SAH has been the subject of several research reports.
-TheStreet lowered Sonic Automotive from a “b” rating to a “c+” rating in a report on Monday, August 28th.
-JPMorgan Chase & Co. raised their target price on Sonic Automotive from $50.00 to $52.00 and gave the stock a “neutral” rating in a research note on Thursday, October 12th.
-Stephens boosted their price target on shares of Sonic Automotive from $55.00 to $60.00 in a research report on Wednesday, July 19th.
-Benchmark cut their price objective on Sonic Automotive from $71.00 to $58.00 and set a “buy” rating for the company in a report on Tuesday, August 1st.
-Finally, StockNews.com assumed coverage on Sonic Automotive in a research note on Thursday, October 5th.
-They issued a “hold” rating on the stock.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and one has given a buy rating to the company.
-According to MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus price target of $51.25.

 Sonic Automotive, Inc operates as an automotive retailer in the United States.
 It operates in three segments, Franchised Dealerships, EchoPark, and Powersports.
 The Franchised Dealerships segment is involved in the sale of new and used cars and light trucks, and replacement parts; provision of vehicle maintenance, manufacturer warranty repair, and paint and collision repair services; and arrangement of extended warranties, service contracts, financing, insurance, and other aftermarket products for its guests.